pys530/C-Final-Project/README.md

 # C-Final-Project

-You are to create a C++ code library that contains tne following data structures and algorithms:
+You are to create a C++ code library that contains the following data structures and algorithms:

 Djikstra's Algorithm